 Rinku Premium Outlets Phase IV, a 103,000 square foot expansion to the Rinku Premium Outlets located in Osaka, Japan, was completed and opened in July 2012.
 Kobe-Sanda Premium Outlets Phase III, a 78,000 square foot expansion to the Kobe-Sanda Premium Outlets in Osaka, Japan, is under construction and is expected to open in December 2012.
-The net cost of these projects is expected to be JPY 5.7 billion, of which our share is approximately JPY 2.3 billion, or \$28.7 million based on applicable YEN:USD exchange rates.
+The net cost of these projects is expected to be JPY 5.7 billion, of which our share is approximately JPY 2.3 billion, or \$29.4 million based on applicable YEN:USD exchange rates.

-In April 2012, construction began on Shisui Premium Outlets, a 234,000 square foot new development in Chiba, Japan, which is due to open in April 2013.
-The net cost of this project is expected to be JPY 9.2 billion, of which our share is approximately JPY 3.7 billion, or \$46 million based on applicable YEN:USD exchange rates.
+In April 2012, construction began on Shisui Premium Outlets, a 230,000 square foot new development in Chiba, Japan, in which we have a 40% interest and which is expected to open in April 2013.
+The net cost of this project is expected to be JPY 9.1 billion, of which our share is approximately JPY 3.6 billion, or \$46.6 million based on applicable YEN:USD exchange rates.

-In April 2012, construction began on Toronto Premium Outlets, a 358,000 square foot new development in Ontario, Canada, which is expected to open in August 2013.
-The net cost of this project is expected to be CAD 159.6 million, of which our share is approximately CAD 79.8 million, or \$78.5 million based on applicable CAD:USD exchange rates.
+In April 2012, construction began on Toronto Premium Outlets, a 360,000 square foot new development in Ontario, Canada, in which we have a 50% interest and which is expected to open in August 2013.
+The net cost of this project is expected to be CAD 159.6 million, of which our share is approximately CAD 79.8 million, or \$81.1 million based on applicable CAD:USD exchange rates.

-In 2012, construction began on Busan Premium Outlets, a 343,000 square foot new development in Busan, South Korea, which is due to open in September 2013.
-The net cost of this project is expected to be KRW 167.8 billion, of which our share is approximately KRW 83.9 billion, or \$73.3 million based on applicable KRW:USD exchange rates.
+In 2012, construction began on Busan Premium Outlets, a 340,000 square foot new development in Busan, South Korea, in which we have a 50% interest and which is expected to open in September 2013.
+The net cost of this project is expected to be KRW 167.8 billion, of which our share is approximately KRW 83.9 billion, or \$75.5 million based on applicable KRW:USD exchange rates.